-The measuring tools allow you to measure distances, areas, and feature locations on a map or scene.
+The measure tools allow you to measure distances, areas, and feature locations on a map or scene.
 You can draw a line to measure length, a polygon to measure area, or click an individual feature to get measurement information.
 In 3D, there is an additional tool to measure vertical distances.

 Measure on the map